-We originally wrote this article in 2016 and now it’s 2020 we have revised and updates this to reflect the modern way!
+We originally wrote this article in way back in 2016 and now it’s 2022 we have revised and updates this to reflect the modern way!

 It’s easy to get set in your ways and feel comfortable with your current strategy, but this isn’t going to be sustainable in this industry.
 It’s important that marketers focus on getting out of their old way of thinking and evolve along with Google and the other search engines in order to find long-term success.

 Fortunately, understanding this “new age” of SEO isn’t as time-consuming or overwhelming as it may sound, so the sooner you can get started the better and easier changing your mindset will be in the future.

 To achieve your goals the SEO tasks need to be split and worked in in tandem.